 1. Do I Need to Hire a Lawyer?

 As mentioned, it is not necessary, but it could be a great help to your case to hire a lawyer.
 Most people hire lawyers for more serious accusations rather than just a speeding ticket.
 However, those who are wrongfully accused may hire a lawyer to either get the case thrown out, lower the penalties, or even seek compensation.

 2. How Much Does It Cost?

 Unless you have a lawyer on retainer, they typically charge an hourly rate.
-This could really add up if the case takes a while to resolve.
+This could really add up if the case takes a while to resolve, on top of the cost of your ticket.
 For smaller issues, you could be charged at a flat rate.
 The price of the lawyer depends on the lawyer themselves and the difficulty of your case.
 Either way, get ready for a setback.

 3. How a Lawyer Can Help You